Grants for Congregations

 Two grants programs are available to fund church initiatives and needs

-Beginning in 2019, churches in The Episcopal Church in South Carolina have two grant processes available to seek funding from the Diocese.
+Beginning in 2019, churches in The Diocese of South Carolina have two grant processes available to seek funding from the Diocese.

 For several years the diocese has offered the Mission Grants Program to encourage and fund new initiatives.
 This grants program has been renamed the Ministry Grants Program, and the Diocesan Council and Trustees have approved a total of $50,000 to fund the 2019 grant cycle.

 Ministry Grants will be awarded to congregations for initiatives that will enhance the mission and ministry of the Diocese, with special consideration given to missions and worship groups.
 Through this grant program, the Diocese identifies innovative and worthwhile ministries in a church where a relatively modest amount of grant money can make a significant difference.
 Grant requests can be submitted for, but are not limited to, new or continued initiatives that will enhance parish life.

 "We hope this will encourage people to tap into their passions and do creative things," Bishop Skip Adams told the Trustees at their May 21 meeting.

 In approving the funding, the Trustees also agreed to make an ongoing annual commitment of $50,000 to the Ministry Grants program.
 Diocesan Ministry Developer Andrea McKellar, a member of the grants committee, said that will encourage more churches to start thinking about innovative ways to use the money.